A Parent’s Guide to Bloom’s Taxonomy

 Sometimes drawn as a pyramid with the lowest-demand skills as a broad band on the bottom, the levels advance in order of complexity.
 From lowest order to highest, the original levels were expressed as nouns: knowledge, comprehension, application, analysis, synthesis and evaluation.

 In 2001, Bloom’s colleagues and students published a revised taxonomy.
 The most significant change was to relabel the thinking skill levels with verbs that describe measurable outcomes.
+This revision of Bloom’s Taxonomy better reflects contemporary educational practices, including specific cognitive skills.
 In addition, synthesis was renamed “creating” and moved to the highest spot among the levels of cognitive skills.

 Levels of Bloom’s Taxonomy